exajobs/sre-collection/README.md

 # Site Reliability Engineering Collection
-> An ongoing & curated collection of awesome SRE software and tools, philosophical principles, technical guidelines, practical tools and resources Site Reliablity Engineering (SRE).
+> An ongoing & curated collection of awesome SRE software and tools, libraries and frameworks, engineering books and blogs, philosophical principles, technical guidelines, practical tools about the field of Site Reliablity Engineering (SRE).

 #### What is Site Reliability Engineering?
  **"Fundamentally, it's what happens when you ask a software engineer to design an operations function."** - Ben Treynor Sloss, VP Google Engineering, founder of Google SRE